18F/api-standards/README.md

 ### Versioning
 The recommended method of versioning APIs is to include a version number in the URL path.
 For example "/v1".

+You can see an example of this in practice in the [SAM API](http://gsa.github.io/sam_api/sam/index.html).

 ### Use JSON

 [JSON](https://en.wikipedia.org/wiki/JSON) is an excellent, widely supported transport format, suitable for many web APIs.